megastruktur/foundryvtt-blades-in-the-dark/README.md

 ## Credits
 - This work is based on Wicked Ones by Ben Nielson (http://b-design.io/) and Victor Costa, a huge **Thank You!** to both of them for letting us use the wonderful official written and graphical content from the book to fill our system with!
-- Wicked Ones is based on Blades in the Dark (found at http://www.bladesinthedark.com/), product of One Seven Design, developed and authored by John Harper, and licensed for our use under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).
+- Wicked Ones is based on Blades in the Dark (Forged in the Dark License) (found at http://www.bladesinthedark.com/), product of One Seven Design, developed and authored by John Harper, and licensed for our use under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).